UD-Math-Data-Science-1/notes/supervised/performance.md

 print(f"{funded/len(y):.1%} were funded")
 ```

-Therefore, an algorithm that simply "predicts" funding every loan would do even better than the trained classifier!
+Therefore, an algorithm that simply "predicts" funding every loan could do even better than the trained classifier!

 ```{code-cell}
 from sklearn import metrics